Blow-ups of three-dimensional toric singularities: Toric log surfaces

-The following problem is important for the classification of plt blow-ups of three-dimensional toric non-$\QQ$-factorial singularity (if we follow the method described in this paper). \begin{problem} Let $(S,D)$ be a toric pair, where $S$ is a normal projective surface.
-Let $D$ be a divisor with standard coefficients.
-Assume that there exist a curve $\G$ and an effective $\QQ$-divisor $\G'$ such that $K_S+D+\G+\G'$ is an anti-ample and plt divisor, and $(S,D+\G)$ is a non-toric pair.
-Classify the triples $(S,D,\G)$.
-Hypothetically, the divisor $-(K_S+D+\G)$ is ample always. \end{problem}
+The following problem is important for the classification of plt blow-ups of three-dimensional toric non-$\QQ$-factorial singularity (if we follow the method described in this paper). \begin{problem} Let $(S,D)=(E,\Diff_E(0))$, where $f\colon (Y,E)\to (X\ni P)$ is a toric plt blow-up of some toric three-dimensional (non-$\QQ$-factorial) singularity.
+Assume that there exist a curve $\G$ and an effective $\QQ$-divisor $\G'$ such that $K_S+D+\G+\G'$ is an anti-ample plt divisor, and $\G$ is a non-toric subvariety of $(S,D)$.
+Classify the triples $(S,D,\G)$. \end{problem}